mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/getting-started/index.md

 1. Verify you have valid **cloud provider security credentials** to deploy the cluster on that platform.
 This step is not required if you are installing DKP on an on-premises environment.
 For information about installing in an on-premises environment, see [Install on-premises](../choose-infrastructure/on-prem).

 1. Deploy with all of the default settings depending on which infrastructure you have.
 Go to the Choose Infrastructure section of the documentation for further steps on creating a cluster on your Cloud platform.
-[Choose Infrastructure](../choose-infrastructure/)
+[Infrastructure providers](../choose-infrastructure/)

 1. Lastly, you will want to [Install Kommander](/../../dkp/kommander/2.3/install/)